USSR anti-religious campaign (1970s–1987): Activities

 The widespread persecution of clergy under Khrushchev was replaced with a more selective persecution of simply the most dedicated priests, especially if they attracted young people, or offered pastoral guidance.
 The CRA had a policy to appoint priests who were not wanted, and the state continued to find means to shut down churches.
 At the same time, however, the CRA claimed that the church's position was improving under newly passed legislation.

 The church hierarchy could have no disciplinary powers.
 While the state allowed for freedom of sermons and homilies, this freedom was limited in that they could only be of an 'exclusively religious character' (in practice this meant that clergymen who preached against atheism and the state ideology were not protected).
 All of the anti-religious legislation was designed to make the church as passive as possible.
 Lukewarm clergy were tolerated while clergy with a missionary zeal could be deregistered.
 This was in accordance both with Lenin's teaching that immoral or even criminal priests should be preferred over active and popular ones, and it was also in accordance with a secret 1974 CRA resolution ‘On the State of Supervision over the Activities of the Theological Educational Establishments of the Russian Orthodox Church’ in which it was resolved to study seminary candidates, to take measures to prevent ‘fanatical’ (i.e. actively religious) people from entering seminaries as teachers or students, to elevate the sense of citizenship among teachers and students, as well as to enhance political education for teachers and students so as to give them ‘profound patriotic convictions’.

 A massive number of cases could be cited of clergy who were persecuted for being dedicated priests.
 Examples include:

-Vasilii Boiko, a young Kiev priest, lost his position as the choir director at the Virgin Mary Protection church in Kiev for organizing a youth choir, consisting of recent converts and reverts.
+Vasilii Boiko, a young Kyiv priest, lost his position as the choir director at the Virgin Mary Protection church in Kyiv for organizing a youth choir, consisting of recent converts and reverts.
 The choir was disbanded and he was sent as a reader to a provincial church.

-Zdriliuk, a young Kiev engineer and convert to Orthodoxy, was privately ordained a priest after passing theological examinations.
+Zdriliuk, a young Kyiv engineer and convert to Orthodoxy, was privately ordained a priest after passing theological examinations.
 Three years after his ordination he was de-registered following a police search of his house that revealed a cache of religious literature as well as his distribution of such literature to believers.

 Paganism was reported to have re-appeared in areas where the church had been eliminated.

 Cases of less preferential treatment occurred in the cases of believers who had greater educational or professional levels.
 Party members, administrative personnel of the high and middle executive categories, teachers and professors of all types, army officers and personnel of the Ministry of Internal Affairs, and other such people would incur direct persecution for baptizing their children.
 Often they had to find priests who would agree to do perform the sacrament secretly.
 Peasants and workers rarely suffered the same degree of consequences for engaging in religious activities.
 The uneducated and elderly in the post-Khrushchev years were generally left alone.